 Road Closures

-Sometimes the Going-to-the-Sun Road is closed due to weather, rock slides, avalanches, or car accidents.
+Sometimes the Going-to-the-Sun Road is closed due to weather, rockslides, avalanches, or car accidents.
 For updates on the status of Glacier National Park roads, you can text GNPROADS to 333111 or check the alerts on the Glacier National Park website.

-Discover: What to Do in Glacier When the Going-to-the-Sun Road is Closed.
+DISCOVER: What to Do in Glacier When the Going-to-the-Sun Road is Closed

 Can You Drive an RV through Glacier?